 - Exam Reciprocity.
-Subject to the discretion of the Court Administrator, persons possessing a Certification from a NCSC member state in good standing may be eligible for exam reciprocity pursuant to obtaining a Nevada State Court Interpreter Credential.
-Reciprocity is contingent on verification of previous test scores from the NCSC member state. - Persons eligible for exam reciprocity must meet all other requirements set by these guidelines, and after having been sent a Nevada information sheet and copy of the Code of Professional Responsibility, return an affidavit documenting that they have received and read those items.
+Subject to the discretion of the Court Administrator, persons possessing a certification from a NCSC member state in good standing may be eligible for exam reciprocity pursuant to obtaining a Nevada State Court Interpreter Credential.
+Reciprocity is contingent on verification of previous test scores from the NCSC member state. - Persons eligible for exam reciprocity must meet all other requirements set by these guidelines, and after having been sent a copy of the Code of Professional Responsibility, return an affidavit documenting that they have received and read those items, and a letter of good standing from your registered state.
 The decision to honor out of state credentialing requirements will be made on a case-by-case basis.
-Appeals for denials must be in writing to State Court Administrator within 30 days of determination. - Interpreters from Nevada and other states who have attended an orientation workshop (covering, at a minimum, the role of the interpreter, ethics, and modes of interpreting), passed the written exam with a minimum score of 80%, passed all three parts of the oral exam with at least a 70% score on the same day (and neither score on the sight translation below 65%), and started and ended the credentialing process in the same state, may be considered (subject to NCSC approval) credentialed in all NCSC states.
+Appeals for denials must be in writing to the State Court Administrator within 30 days of determination. - Interpreters from Nevada and other states who have attended an orientation workshop (covering, at a minimum, the role of the interpreter, ethics, and modes of interpreting), passed the written exam with a minimum score of 80%, passed all three parts of the oral exam with at least a 70% score on the same day (and neither score on the sight translation below 65%), may be considered credentialed in Nevada.